 The average teaching file is designed to show a few key images per case, yet the average MR case now easily exceeds several hundred images.
-To simulate learning in a PACS environment we designed a program which incorporates many PACS features (such as linked scrolling) and allows the instructor or student to easily switch between all rather than a few select images in a given case.
-The program runs on any PC with Windows 2000 or XP.
+To simulate learning in a picture archiving and communication system (PACS) environment we designed a program which incorporates many PACS features (such as linked scrolling) and allows the instructor or student to easily switch between all, rather than a few, select images in a given case.
+The program runs on any computer with Windows 2000 or XP.
 Cases may be viewed in known or unknown format and comment fields may be turned on or off.
-The separation of cases into distinct modules allows one to use a powerful compare feature where multiple cases can be compared and contrasted simultaneously, enhancing the learning experience.
-This module comprises MR images of a normal 3-month-old, normal 25-month-old, and 15 brain malformations.
+The separation of cases into distinct modules allows the viewer to use a powerful compare feature where multiple cases can be compared and contrasted simultaneously, enhancing the learning experience.
+This module comprises MR images of a normal 3-month-old, a normal 25-month-old and 15 brain malformations.

 To launch the program:

-By default the malformation module opens in Case Mode (Single Patient, Multiple Series) showing a different series of a selected patient (by default the first patient) in each viewing window.
-Cases may be viewed in known or unknown format by clicking the Options menu and selecting/deselecting Alternate List Names:
+By default the malformation module opens in Case Mode (Single Patient, Multiple Series) showing a different series of a selected patient (the first patient by default) in each viewing window.
+Cases may be viewed in known or unknown format by clicking the Options menu and selecting/deselecting Alternate List Names.

 Basic Image Navigation – Quick Start